Bhuvanesh09/bhuvanesh09.github.io/bhuv-webpage/content/posts/parallax/index.md

 Cursor and Claude Code can build entire systems from specs now.
 But good specs take an hour to write.
 You're context-switching between your editor, files, Slack, past docs.
 That's the bottleneck.

 AI coding agents got good enough that execution isn't the constraint anymore.
 Planning is.
-And we're still planning through request-response loops: Stop typing.
-Formulate complete question.
-Wait for answer.
-Resume thinking.
-Repeat.
+And we're still planning through request-response loops:
+You stop typing -> Formulate complete question -> Wait for answer -> Resume thinking -> Repeat.

 Chat interfaces assume you know what to ask.
 But planning is figuring out what to ask.
 When you're planning, your thinking is incomplete by definition.
 You're exploring, context fragmented, trying to piece together what you don't know.
 Chatbots require you to package that messy, half-formed thinking into a coherent prompt before you get any help.